Functions of the Large Intestine

 Foods are taken through the oral cavity where the cephalic phase of gastric secretion and mechanical digestion begins.
 Taste signals are transmitted to the brain which are paramount for both the digestion and the elimination processes.

 Additional gastric and intestinal phases further digestion through the stomach and duodenum.
-Salivary amylase, lingual lipase, mucin, hydrochloric acid, pepsin, sodium bicarbonate, pancreatic lipase, bile, gastrin, secretin, and cholecystokinin (to name only a few) assist the body in making foods available to be changed into energy, and for absorption in the small and Large Intestines.
+Salivary amylase, lingual lipase, mucin, hydrochloric acid, pepsin, sodium bicarbonate, pancreatic amylase, protease, and lipase, bile, gastrin, secretin, and cholecystokinin (to name only a few) assist the body in making foods available to be changed into energy, and for absorption in the small and Large Intestines.

-From the stomach Chyme becomes a semi-liquid that enters the small intestine for absorption, then will pass through the Ileo-cecal sphincter, sometimes mistakenly called a valve which technically it is not.
+From the stomach Chyme becomes a semi-liquid that enters the small intestine for absorption, then will pass through the Ileo-cecal sphincter, sometimes mistakenly called a valve which it is not.
 There are several locations of true valves in your body; the heart, veins, and the lymphatics.

 The colonic mucosa consists of simple columnar epithelium, areolar connective tissue, and smooth muscle.